VianeyMartinez-hub/github-competition/README.md

 Example:
 `Team: Temple Raiders`

 Only the correct phrase will unlock the treasure.
+Make sure it's in all CAPS!